 There are few things about a home that project as much of the personality of its owners, or the home’s glamour, and yes, livability, as the living room.
 This is true for a wide variety of reasons.

-First, the living room is most often the first room that greets guests after they arrive, regardless of where they actually enter a home.
-Second, the living room is most often the largest room in a home, which means that it can serve a wide variety of uses.
-This disparity of uses should be taken into serious consideration whenever a discussion of building, remodeling, or even redecorating it considered.
+First, the living room is most often the first room that greets guests after their initial arrival, regardless of where they first enter the home.
+Second, the living room is most often the largest room in a home, which means that it can serve in a wide variety of uses, such as a temporary guest bedroom.

-It doesn’t matter whether you are building a new home or remodeling an old one.
-Regardless, you should make sure that your living room is large enough to accommodate everyone in your household, whether they be family or friends.
+It doesn’t matter whether you are building a new home or remodeling an old one; regardless, you should make sure that the living room in your home is large enough to accommodate everyone in your household, whether family or friends.

 The Average Living Room Size

-According to a report released in 2015 by the U.S. Census Bureau titled, “Characteristics of New Housing,” the average size of a new home built in the U.S. increased to an all-time high of 2,687 square feet.
+According to a report released in 2015 by the U.S. Census Bureau titled “Characteristics of New Housing,” the average size of a new home built in the U.S. increased to an all-time high of 2,687 square feet.
 The median size of a new home set a new record of 2,467 square feet.

-On a square foot basis, the cost of new home construction has remained relatively stable over the same number of years, namely with an inflation-adjusted price per square foot for new houses since 1973.
+On a square foot basis, the cost of new home construction has remained relatively stable over the same number of years as the average home size has increased.
+However, this stability includes an inflation-adjusted price per square foot in new houses since 1973.